lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 *Fig. 7.
 Training objects in slightly modified GPT transformer models for downstream tasks.
 (Image source: [original paper](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf))*

-**Summary**: It is super neat and encouraging to see that such a general framework is able to beat SOTA on most language tasks at that time (June 2018).At the first stage, generative pre-training of a language model can absorb as much free text as possible.
+**Summary**: It is super neat and encouraging to see that such a general framework is capable to beat SOTA on most language tasks at that time (June 2018).
+At the first stage, generative pre-training of a language model can absorb as much free text as possible.
 Then at the second stage, the model is fine-tuned on specific tasks with a small labeled dataset and a minimal set of new parameters to learn.

-One limitation of GPT is its uni-directional nature - the model is only trained to predict the future left-to-right context.
+One limitation of GPT is its uni-directional nature --- the model is only trained to predict the future left-to-right context.

 ## BERT

-**BERT**, short for **Bidirectional Encoder Representations from Transformers** ([Devlin, et al., 2019](https://arxiv.org/abs/1810.04805)) is a direct descendant to [GPT](#gpt): train a large language model on free text and then finetune on specific tasks without customized network architectures.
+**BERT**, short for **Bidirectional Encoder Representations from Transformers** ([Devlin, et al., 2019](https://arxiv.org/abs/1810.04805)) is a direct descendant to [GPT](#gpt): train a large language model on free text and then fine-tune on specific tasks without customized network architectures.

 Compared to GPT, the largest difference and improvement of BERT is to make training **bi-directional**.
 The model learns to predict both context on the left and right.
-The paper also claimed that "bidirectional nature of our model is the single most important new contribution" according to the ablation study.
+The paper according to the ablation study claimed that:

+> "bidirectional nature of our model is the single most important new contribution"

 ### Auxiliary Tasks